PubInv/general-purpose-alarm-device/README.md

 from specific details of how the noise is made.

 Nonetheless, we can make a few comments.
-1. It is now possible to get very bright LEDs which are efficent.
+1. It is now possible to get very bright LEDs which are efficient.
 The initial version might simply use a single very bright LED, or some combination of LEDS supporting 5 levels of alarm color or brightness.
 2. Although "buzzers" and "sirens" of various kind are available, we eventually want a loudspeaker that can make various noises to provide information about the alarm level.
 Someday it may even support recorded messages in a human voice speaking a natural language.
 Imagine the voice of Scotty saying "She canna' take the strain, Captain!" in a Scottish accent.

 The physical implementation at this level might be a breadboard solution or a soldered Arduino UNO shield.